alexandrainst/danlp/README.md

 **Next up**

-- :traffic_light: A synthetic test set in attempt to access fairness in sentiment models
+- :traffic_light: An attempt to access fairness in sentiment models  through a synthetic test will be added as an example in a Jupyter notebook

 - :paw_prints: Spacy models for sentiment trained using hard distill from BERT